-Substantial amount of work has been done in the field of secure and private publication of sensitive data in online social networks (OSNs), demonstrating threats and proposing countermeasures.
-For example, Gross et al. [14] and Zheleva et al. [24] studied how access patterns of users to the information stored in user profiles and how membership of users in different groups can be exploited for the disclosure of private data.
-Amongst the non-cryptographic solutions is the approach proposed by Carminati et al. [7], where access to private data is modeled using semantic rules taking into account the depth of social relationships and the amount of trust amongst the users.
+Substantial amount of work has been carried out in the field of secure and private publication of sensitive data in online social networks (OSNs), demonstrating threats and proposing countermeasures.
+For example, Gross et al. [16] and Zheleva et al. [27] studied how access patterns of users to the information stored in user profiles and membership of users in different social groups can be exploited for the disclosure of private data.

+Amongst the non-cryptographic solutions is the approach proposed by Carminati et al. [7, 8], where access to private data is modeled using semantic rules taking into account the depth of social relationships and the amount of trust amongst the users.
 In addition to being semi-centralized, this approach requires synchronous communication - a significant limitation in our case.

-There exist several cryptographic approaches to improve confidentiality and privacy in existing, mostly centralized OSNs: Lucas et. al [16] presented flyByNight, an application to encrypt sensitive data in Facebook.
-Tootoonchian [21] proposed a system called Lockr to improve privacy in both centralized and decentralized social networks.
+Several cryptographic approaches to improve confidentiality and privacy in existing, mostly centralized online social networks have been suggested in the past: Lucas et. al [18] presented flyByNight, an application to encrypt sensitive data in Facebook.
+Tootoonchian [24] proposed a system called Lockr to improve privacy in both centralized and decentralized social networks.
 Yet, both approaches are not able to keep security and/or privacy up under certain attacks: flyByNight relies on the Facebook servers as middlemen and thus enables them to introduce malicious code or keys whilst in Lockr malicious users are able to reveal relationship keys or disclose relationship metadata for access control, compromising privacy properties of the system.
 Another cryptographic approach is Scramble!
-[19], a Firefox plugin that uses the OpenPGP standard [5] to encrypt data relying on its public-key infrastructure.
-Moreover, Scramble! tries to achieve recipient anonymity by omitting the public identifiers of recipients in the ciphertext and allows for data storage on third-party storage using "tiny URLs", thus reducing the size of ciphertexts.
+[21], a Firefox plugin that uses the OpenPGP standard [5] to encrypt data relying on its public-key infrastructure.
+Moreover, Scramble! tries to achieve recipient anonymity by omitting the public identifiers of recipients in the ciphertext and allows for data storage on third-party systems using "tiny URLs", thus reducing the size of ciphertexts.
 Nevertheless, the approach implies linear storage overhead and, as it relies on OpenPGP, is vulnerable to active attacks as shown by Barth et al. [2].

 A number of solutions aim at binding the access to private data with some fine-grained access policies.
-For example, Graffi et al. [12] implemented an approach based on symmetric encryption of profile items with independent shared keys, yet without actually specifying or formally analyzing the desired security and privacy properties.
-OSN Persona, presented by Baden et al. [1], implements ciphertext-policy attribute-based encryption (CP-ABE) [3] for the enforcement of access rules to the encrypted profile data (e.g., "'neighbor' AND 'football fan' ").
+For example, Graffi et al. [14] implemented an approach based on symmetric encryption of profile items with independent shared keys, yet without actually specifying or formally analyzing the desired security and privacy properties.
+The OSN Persona, presented by Baden et al. [1], implements ciphertext-policy attribute-based encryption (CP-ABE) [3] for the enforcement of access rules to the encrypted profile data (e.g., "'neighbor' AND 'football fan'").
 Their approach aims at confidentiality of attributes but does not guarantee privacy.

-Similarly, EASiER [15] which in addition to CP-ABE requires a semi-trusted proxy for the update of decryption keys upon revocation events does not consider privacy.
-Recently, Zhu et al. [25] proposed a collaborative framework to enforce access control in OSNs by the use of a new group-oriented convergence cryptosystem.
-Their scheme is centralized and focuses on joint publication of data within communities, less on the individual users and protection of their own profiles and data.
-A somewhat more general construct for privacy-preserving distribution of encrypted content was proposed by Barth et al. [2] using public-key broadcast encryption.
-Of particular interest is their notion of recipient privacy, which is supposed to hide the identities of recipients of the broadcast content and can be applied for the private distribution of shared keys in our PMS-SK approach (cf. Remark 1) at the cost of linear storage overhead in the number of recipients.
+Recently, Zhu et al. [28] proposed a collaborative framework to enforce access control in OSNs by the use of a new group-oriented convergence cryptosystem.
+Their scheme is centralized and focuses on the joint publication of data within the communities, less on the individual users and protection of their own profiles and data.

+A somewhat more general construct for privacy-preserving distribution of an encrypted content was proposed by Barth et al. [2] using public-key broadcast encryption.
+Of particular interest is their notion of recipient privacy, which is supposed to hide the identities of recipients of the broadcast content and can be applied for the private distribution of shared keys in our PMS-SK approach (cf. Remark 1 in Section 4) at the cost of linear storage overhead in the number of recipients.
 Their scheme could also be used as a building block for a private profile management scheme that would, however, require linear storage overhead for the distribution of ciphertexts.